SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

           into which the widget's content should be placed.
 This is guaranteed to be unique within any particular SmartScreen instance and so can be used as a base for other globally-unique names if needed.
+This page element will have a class of the widget's _`<name>`_ and the CSS attribute `position: relative`.

         * static_url: a URL coresponding to the widget directory (i.e. the one containing the JavaScript file).
 This allow